-This especially means that it is always possible, given $\fmin_k$ and $\fmax_k$, to find functions $\fmin_{k+1}$ and $\fmax_{k+1}$ that satisfy the conditions and that all half-flow sequences lead to a flow. \end{theorem}

-\begin{proof} In Lemma~\ref{thm:half-flows-recursion} and~\ref{thm:half-flow-bounds} we have already seen that for every flow there is a sequence of half-flows that satisfies the required inequalities.
-Therefore, all possible flows can be reached by the construction of the theorem.
+\begin{proof} We have already seen that for every flow there is a sequence of free half-flows that satisfies the required inequalities.
+Therefore all possible flows can be reached by the construction of the theorem.

 It remains to show that the construction can always be completed.
-We will now follow it step by step and show that each step is always possible.
+We will now follow it step by step and show that at each step is always possible.

-The construction starts with the choice of two constants $\fmin_0$ and $\fmax_0$ that satisfy the conditions of Lemma~\ref{thm:half-flow-bounds}.
-For $k = 0$, they reduce to
+The construction starts with the choice of two constants $\fmin_0$ and $\fmax_0$ that satisfy the conditions in~\eqref{eq:free-halfflows}.
+For $k = 0$, the conditions reduce to

-so the first step of the construction is always possible.
+so the first step can always be done.

-Now assume that $k < \ell$, that the half-flows $\fmin_k$ and $\fmax_k$ are already constructed and that we want to construct $\fmin_{k+1}$ and $\fmax_{k+1}$.
-We must then find solutions for the inequalities of Lemma~\ref{thm:half-flows-recursion} and~\ref{thm:half-flow-bounds}.
-I will now show them again, in the order in which we will try to find a solution for them.
+Now assume that $k < \ell$, that the half-flows $\fmin_k$ and $\fmax_k$ are already constructed and we want to construct $\fmin_{k+1}$ and $\fmax_{k+1}$.
+We must then find solutions for the inequalities~\eqref{eq:free-halfflows}.
+I will now rewrite them in the order in which we will try to find solutions for them.

 The result is the following system of inequalities.
 For any $v \in \Sigma^{k+1}$ it contains all conditions on $\fmin_{k+1}(v)$ and $\fmax_{k+1}(v)$.